 Michelle King, Australia Accommodation Association of Australia (AAAoA), shared work by a group who are envisioning a method to reactivate Melbourne in winter.
 Hotel occupancy rates over the July period dropped significantly in comparison to the rest of the year which prompted the AAAoA response to reimagine how Melbourne could leverage existing Arts and Cultural activities to create a ‘Melbourne in winter’ brand.
 The endeavour is an excellent example of how Arts and Culture enterprises can forge symbiotic relationships across industries.
 The next Arts and Culture Roundtable will be 11 of December.

 Tram Zone extension proposal

 Members of the Arts and Culture Roundtable have indicated their intention to advocate further for extension to the free tram zone, which was originally an initiative of the group.
-Extension of the Free Tram Zone is seen as important step to encourage further visitor participation at key cultural institutions within Melbourne.
+Extension of the Free Tram Zone is seen as an important step to encourage further visitor participation at key cultural institutions within Melbourne.
 Currently the Free Tram stops short of key Cultural and Arts venues in Melbourne.
-As such The Committee recognises extension to the free tram zone will be vital to incorporate more of the key institutions including, the entire Arts Precinct, MCEC, MCG, Melbourne Museum and Melbourne and Olympic Parks.
+As such the Committee recognises extension to the free tram zone will be vital to incorporate more of the key institutions including, the entire Arts Precinct, MCEC, MCG, Melbourne Museum and Melbourne and Olympic Parks.
 The full position can be read here.

 Working group established